niolabs/docs/docs/system-designer/README.md

 * To create a system, click the **add new system** card.
 * Learn more about [systems](/systems).

+### App selector
+The leftmost column shows the app selector and allows you to switch between apps.
+To access your systems in the System Designer, click the design icon in the app selector.
+If your license includes monitoring, you can view the system monitoring tool by clicking the monitor icon.

 ### Instances and services list
 The instances and services list is located on the left side of the System Designer.
 * To view the services within an instance, click the arrow next to the instance name.